smokephisticated/smokephisticated/pages/bongs/bongs.md

 **What you need to know about percolation:**

 Percolators are pieces that use water to filter/strain nasty lung-harming particles from your smoke before entering your lungs.
 This proscess of filtration is reffered as "diffusion" of the smoke.
-I highly encurage any aspiring smoker to read <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">TokeoftheTown's</a> article for clarification.
+I highly encurage any aspiring smoker t o read <a target="_blank" href="https://www.tokeofthetown.com/2013/04/glass_class_percolation_diffusion_and_lots_of_tiny_smoke_bubbles_bong_bubbler.php/">TokeoftheTown's</a> article for clarification.
 It's a 5 minute read at the most, and well-worth it.

 <h2 class="heading-center"><a target="blank" href="https://billowby.com/products/medibubbler-smooth-bubble-bubbler?aff=43">MediBubbler</a> - 7 in / 17.78 cm - $99.99</h2>